Get Help From Your Automatic Pilot

 That's not always a bad thing.
 If we had to think our way through everything we did, we couldn't get most of it done.

-Suppose that you're driving to work and another car abruptly cuts in front of you.
+Suppose you're driving to work and another car abruptly cuts in front of you.
 You don't have time to think through the correct reaction.
-You just react.
+You just react to avoid a collision.
 Your automatic pilot knows what to do.

 Sometimes, our automatic pilot even knows things that we don't know consciously.

 This morning, I needed to say something in Spanish but couldn't remember how to say it.
 So I just started talking, and the right words automatically came out of my mouth.
 Then I remembered the idiom I'd forgotten -- because I heard myself saying it.